Sitecore/Sitecore.Pathfinder/CONTRIBUTING.md

 Also please start a discussion in the [issues](https://github.com/JakobChristensen/Sitecore.Pathfinder/issues) section.

 ## Getting started
-Clone the project from [GitHub](https://github.com/JakobChristensen/Sitecore.Pathfinder), and copy the following assemblies to the /lib/Sitecore directory.
+Clone the project from [GitHub](https://github.com/JakobChristensen/Sitecore.Pathfinder).

-* Sitecore.ContentSearch.dll
-* Sitecore.ContentSearch.Linq.dll
-* Sitecore.Kernel.dll
-* Sitecore.Mvc.dll
-* Sitecore.Zip.dll

 The Sitecore.Pathfinder.Console project is the default project and you should set it as StartUp Project.

 # Architecture

 ## Project overview
-Pathfinder consists of two parts - a part that runs on a development machine and a part that runs inside a Sitecore website.
-The development (client) part is responsible for building the deployment package and the Sitecore (server) part is responsible for installing the package.
-Both parts share the Pathfinder compiler which loads the projects and compiles it.

-### Client
-The client is the command line tool.
+Pathfinder is a CLI (command line tool).
 It provides a number of tasks that can be executed, like building the project or initializing the development folder.
-Some tasks communicate with the server.

-### Server
-The server responds to any requests that the client might make.
-It has access to the Sitecore API.
-It's primary task is to install deployment packages.

 ## Pathfinder compiler
 The Pathfinder compiler loads and compiles a project from a list of source files while collecting diagnostics.

-Internally the compiler goes through a number of steps.
+Internally the compiler goes through a number of steps:

 * Initializing
 * Parsing